FZKit/packages/CONTRIBUTING.md

 4. Push your changes to your forked repository.
 5. Create a pull request to the main repository.

-Thank you for contributing to Fastify Kit!
+Thank you for contributing to FZKit!